isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2202.md

 ---
-title: Sage CRM Standard for Sales, Service and Project Management Version v2021 - B. Standard CRM for 5 Named Users
+title: Sage CRM is a customer relationship management solution designed to help small and midsize businesses optimize their customer experience and improve productivity.
+The solution helps users to simplify the work processes such as quotes and orders, progressing leads and converting them to opportunities using sales workflow, shorten work process cycles.
 permalink: /productivity-solutions-grant/solutionrepo/solution2202
 ---

 ### Description

-Sage CRM is a customer relationship management solution designed to help small and midsize businesses optimize their customer experience and improve productivity.
-The solution helps users to simplify the work processes such as quotes and orders, progressing leads and converting them to opportunities using sales workflow, shorten work process cycles.
+200415297M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/ComptracSystems20200856_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria